 Users today have so many logins and passwords to remember that itís tempting to reuse credentials here or there to make life a little easier.
 Even though security best practices universally recommend that you have unique passwords for all your applications and websites, many people still reuse their passwords which is a problem.

-Once attackers have a collection of usernames and passwords from a breached website or service (easily acquired on any number of black market websites on the internet), they know that if they use these same credentials on other websites there's a chance they'll be able to log in.
+As a best pen testing company, we witness that once attackers have a collection of usernames and passwords from a breached website or service (easily acquired on any number of black market websites on the internet), they know that if they use these same credentials on other websites there's a chance they'll be able to log in.
 No matter how tempting it may be to reuse credentials for your email, bank account, and your favorite sports forum, it's possible that one day the forum will get hacked, giving an attacker easy access to your email and bank account.
 When it comes to credentials, variety is essential.
 Password managers are available and can be helpful when it comes to managing the various credentials you use.

 Taking example of a PHP application - PHP is server side language so you can't just do a view source to see a script's code.
 But if something happens to Apache and all of a sudden your scripts are served as plain text, people see source code they were never meant to see.
 Some of that code might list accessible configuration files or have sensitive information like database credentials.
 The solution centers around how you set up the directory structure for your application.
 That is, it isn't so much a problem that bad people can see some code, it's what code they can see if sensitive files are kept in a public directory.
 Keep important files out of the publicly-accessible directory to avoid the consequences of this blunder.Read More